MahmoudAshours/RetroPlayer/README.md

 ## Project features

-This section will contain explanation of every feauture in the app , a medium article will be written soon after the hackathon ends.
+This section will contain a breif explanation of every feauture in the app , a medium article will be written soon after the hackathon ends.

+- The Retro-Cyber-letters are attacking Tobor , if they reached the central circle , Tobor will die.
+With his death the ideal futiristic world is ruined and controlled by the evil letters.

+- You ride the Retro-Panzer and point your laser-gun onto each letter , by pointing on the letters they'll die.

 ## Getting Started